-If a new drug is approved within an existing drug class on the PDL, it is considered non-preferred until the SSSB is able to review the class.
+If a new drug is approved within an existing drug class on the PDL, it is considered non-preferred until the SSSB can review the class.
 New drugs may not be listed as non-preferred until the class is reviewed.